 That covers a lot of ground that’s mostly specific to Ebay.
 For more on Ebay, see my earlier post, Getting started with Ebay.

 Selling to a dealer

 When selling to a dealer, expect much lower prices.
 My local dealer typically pays about 1/3 the book value of a train.
-The 67% margin covers his overhead and any cleaning or repairs he might have to make.
+The 67% margin covers his overhead and any necessary cleaning or repairs.
 If the item is something he knows one of his regulars is looking for, he may be willing to pay more since he’ll be able to turn the item over quickly.

 On the flip side, if you enjoy nostalgia and the thrill of the hunt and don’t have a lot of money to spend, you can do worse than collecting Marx.
 Marx made a good variety of stuff that spanned exactly four decades.
 And even with the decrease in Lionel prices in recent years, the Marx items tend to be much less expensive to buy.

 And here’s a tip if you want to search for bargains on Ebay: Look for those bad listings I talked about.
 Key words include untested, lqqk, and rare.
 (Few things are.)
 Here’s a helpful link that will find some of those for you.
-A couple of other decent keywords can be “Mar” or “Marlines,” to catch those items the seller didn’t properly identify as Marx.
+A couple of other useful keywords can be “Mar” or “Marlines,” to catch those items the seller didn’t recognize as Marx.

 Other makes of trains

 Frequently when you find Marx trains, you’ll find Lionel mixed in too.
 Here’s advice on selling Lionel trains, which is similar.
 And if you sell trains, it’s only a matter of time before you find some Tyco.
 Yes, if you know what you’re doing, you can resell Tyco trains too.